Calvary Chapel Twitter Feed

 (PLEASE TAKE NOTE OF THE NEW DATES)

 We're preparing for our annual family retreat to Peaks-Kenny State Park July 9-13.
-If you'd like to camp with us, campsites are available starting February 10th at 9:00 AM.
+If you'd like to camp with us, reserve your campsite as soon as possible.
 Refer to our retreat page for all the details.

 Moms in Prayer